Pikklefish/Hanwha_Chatbot/readme.md

 ----------------------------
 To install the MultiPDF Chat App, please follow these steps:

-1. Clone the repository to your local machine.
+1. This project works best on Github Clone the repository to your local machine.

 2. Install the required dependencies by running the following command:
    ```